 Seeing a gap in the creative writing market, Mariner purposely took the bold step to develop creative writing products and at the same time sought to acquire or republish existing ones.
 By developing such products, Mariner’s aim was to challenge industry leaders.
 In acquiring or republishing existing apps, the goal was to provide new technology and an intuitive user interface, as well as the Mariner brand.
 Since 2004, Mariner has acquired or republished 9 different writing applications for both the Mac and Windows operating systems.

 Mariner’s leadership as a developer has not been limited to the creative writing market but has found success in the home and office markets as well.
 In 2008, Mariner entered into an agreement to republish MacGourmet Deluxe, the award-winning recipe building software.
 In 2009, ReceiptWallet was acquired and the product rebranded as Paperless, quickly becoming one of the most popular titles in the Mariner product line.
 In 2010, Mariner acquired Narrator from Dejal Systems, adding one of the most popular text-to-speech applications on the Macintosh OS X platform.
-In 2013, Mariner acquired the assets to Advenio, Inc which consisted of MacGourmet, MacGourmet Deluxe, and Gourmet for iOS (formerly MacGourmet Touch).
+In 2013, Mariner acquired the assets to Advenio, Inc which consisted of MacGourmet, MacGourmet Deluxe, and Gourmet Mobile for iOS (formerly MacGourmet Touch).

 With the introduction of Apple’s App Store in 2008, Mariner began writing mobile versions of MacJournal, Gourmet Mobile, Calc XLS, and Contour.
 Mariner Software is committed to the iOS platform and continues to develop some of the existing line in the future.

 In late 2018, Mariner released a major upgrade to one of its flagship products, Paperless 3 for Mac.
 In the fall of 2019, Paperless 3 for Windows was released.